VickyhqL/unit_1-2021/README.md

 The diagram shows the rough paths and decisions the player will see and make in the game in Arc 1 and the first part of Arc 2

+Fig 3.
+Flow Diagram of Act 2 part 2 and Act 3
+The diagram shows the latter half of Act 2 I have in mind and the final Act.

 ## Record of Tasks
 | Task Number | Action                    | Outcome                                                                                                                                     | Target Time and Date | Criterion   |